Showing 511 items

 Letter, George Spence, Office of Mines Melbourne to Ballarat School of Mines, 05/01/1898

-... for the Board of Examiners for Engine Drivers to the Ballarat School... that you will be good enough to grant the Board of Examiners... was written by George Spence, Secretary for the Board of Examiners ...The Ballarat School of Mines taught Engine Driving.Handwritten letter on the Melbourne Office of Mines letterhead.
+... for the Board of Examiners for Engine Drivers to the Ballarat School... that you will be good enough to grant the Board of Examiners... by George Spence, Secretary for the Board of Examiners for Engine ...The Ballarat School of Mines taught Engine Driving.Handwritten letter on the Melbourne Office of Mines letterhead.
 The letter was written by George Spence, Secretary for the Board of Examiners for Engine Drivers to the Ballarat School of Mines.
 Handrwritten "5/1/1898 Dear Sir, I am directed to ask that you will be good enough to grant the Board of Examiners for Engine Drivers the use of a room at the School of Mines for examination purposes on 7th inst and following days.
 Faithfully yours George Spence R.R.
 The Director S. of M. Ballaarat" Handwritten and circled in black ink then crossed out "1601" Handwritten and circled in red ink "13"engine driving, engine driver, george spence, spence, letterhead, examination, ballarat school of mines -

 Bendigo Historical Society Inc.